 Roman Head of a Greek-Egyptian Male

-An ancient Roman bronze bust of a youthful male.
-He wears a beaded necklace with central pendant, and has rows of curled hair falling to the shoulders.
+An Ancient Roman bronze bust of a youthful male.
+His unadorned body is topped with a beaded necklace featuring a central pendant.
+His facial features are prominent and detailed, with rows of curled hair falling to his forehead and shoulders.
 There are holes at the chest and shoulders for attachment.

 Provenance: From the John Aiello collection, New Jersey, USA; an important collector of Romano-Egyptian coins and antiquities for over 50 years.

 Condition: Very fine condition, two piercings to the back of the head.